ohbm/hackathon2020/logistics.md

   * [Town Square](https://mattermost.brainhack.org/brainhack/channels/town-square)
 * Project channel: Each project will have its own channel
 * Help desk: We will have a set of topic and programming language specific channels where you can ping volunteers for help.
 {% endcollapse %}

+{% collapse Zoom/Jitsi %}
+Each project will be using Zoom or Jitsi for their individual calls.
+{% endcollapse %}
+{% endaccordion %}

+##### HackTrack

+##### TrainTrack
+The TrainTrack will cover topics ranging from good code practices, code and data version control, high performance computing, data visualization, and machine learning.
+Each session will have its own computing requirements, but at a baseline, we strongly recommend that participants make sure that they have the following general computing requirements satisfied.
+We will have a virtual help desk available to help participants with installation issues.

+{% accordion traintrack %}
+{% collapse General computing requirements %}

+{% endcollapse %}
 {% endaccordion %}